electrovir/test-vir/README.md

 The heroic testing package.

-Simple, typed, no magical globals, and contains CLI and JS APIs.
+Simple, typed, no magical globals, with CLI and JS APIs.

 This currently only works with pure JS scripts: if you're using TS (`.ts`) you must compile it to JS (`.js`) first.
+Tests verify that this runs in Mac, Linux, and Windows Node.js (12.x and 14.x) environments.

 # Install